canonical/cloud-init/doc/rtd/index.rst

 major public cloud providers, provisioning systems for private cloud infrastructure, and bare-metal installations.

-Cloud instances are initialized from a disk image and instance data:

-- Cloud metadata
-- User data (optional)
-- Vendor data (optional)

-Cloud-init will identify the cloud it is running on during boot, read any provided metadata from the cloud and initialize the system accordingly.
-This may involve setting up the network and storage devices to configuring SSH access key and many other aspects of a system.
-Later on the cloud-init will also parse and process any optional user or vendor data that was passed to the instance.
+On instance boot, cloud-init will identify the cloud it is running on, read any provided metadata from the cloud, and initialize the system accordingly.
+This may involve setting up the network and storage devices, configuring SSH access keys, and setting up many other aspects of a system.
+Later, cloud-init will parse and process any optional user or vendor data that was passed to the instance.

 Getting help
 ************

 Having trouble?
 We would like to help!

+- Check out the :ref:`lxd_tutorial` if you're new to cloud-init
-- Try the :ref:`FAQ` – its got answers to some common questions
+- Try the :ref:`FAQ` for answers to some common questions
 - Ask a question in the ``#cloud-init`` IRC channel on Libera
 - Join and ask questions on the `cloud-init mailing list <https://launchpad.net/~cloud-init>`_
 - Find a bug? `Report bugs on Launchpad <https://bugs.launchpad.net/cloud-init/+filebug>`_